-The board of trustees consists of the State Treasurer, or a designee, and ten appointed public members to administer the Fund.
+The Board of Trustees consists of the State Treasurer, or a designee, and ten appointed public members to administer the Fund.
 Board members serve without compensation but are entitled to be reimbursed for reasonable and necessary expenses incurred in the discharge of their duties.
+There are currently five vacancies on the Board of Trustees.

 The purpose of the Fund is to award scholarships from the Fund for the costs of undergraduate study at an institution of higher education to the dependent children or surviving spouses of persons who were New Jersey residents on September 11, 2001, and who were killed in the terrorist attacks on the United States on September 11, 2001, who died as a result of injuries received in the attacks, who are missing and officially presumed dead as a direct result of the attacks, and recently expanded to families of individuals who died due to exposure to the attack sites.
 The terrorist attacks on the United States include the hijackings and subsequent crashes at the World Trade Center in New York City, the Pentagon in Arlington, Virginia, and in Somerset County, Pennsylvania.
-Scholarships from the Fund may be awarded annually, upon proper application to the Fund, to any student who qualifies under the criteria developed by the board of trustees.
+Scholarships from the Fund may be awarded annually, upon proper application to the Fund, to any student who qualifies under the criteria developed by the Board of Trustees.